Oranjezicht City Farm Market – Insider Guide to Visiting

 Clothing – Pretty Casual

 Pretty Casual do the cutest flowery golfing jumpers, swimsuits, shirts, and dungaree dresses.
 I was obsessed as soon as I saw them and just had to buy a jumper!
-You can also shop their 90s inspired looks online, but it’s nice to check them out at the market so that you can try things on.
+Now, I also own two of their summer-y co-ords, which I wear all the time!

-Is the Oranjezicht Market dog friendly?
+Is the Oranjezicht Market dog-friendly?

-You’ll see a ton of pups around the farmers’ market.
+You’ll see a ton of pups around the farmer’s market.

 Although if you’re visiting in the company of a cute puppy, be aware that it WILL take you twice as long to make your way around the market.
 Pretty much everyone you pass will stop, ask to pet your pup, and offer to dogsit.